 Chicago Cubs at Milwaukee Brewers

-The Chicago Cubs and Milwaukee Brewers meet Friday in MLB action at Miller Park.
+The Chicago Cubs and the Milwaukee Brewers meet in game one of a three game NL Central division set in MLB action from Miller Park on Friday.